Art Education Resources, Tips and Tricks and Art Lesson Ideas

 Simplifying the math

 Next is the math of taking the original measurements of the image and multiplying them to find the enlarged image measurements.
-To simplify that process, I create a printed acetate grid the student can tape over the image.
-For example, if we are using 12โ x 18โ drawing paper, the students will measure every 3โ to make the grid.
-The finished grid will have 4 squares across the short side and 6 squares across the long side, for a total of 24 squares.
-Prior to starting the lesson, I create an 8.5โ x 11โ document in PowerPoint and insert a table that has 4 x 6 squares.
+For example, I use images printed on 8.5″ X 11″ standard letter size paper.
+I have students draw their grid drawings on 12″ X 18″ drawing paper.
+So, prior to starting the lesson, I create an 8.5” x 11” document in PowerPoint and insert a table that has 4 x 6 squares.
 I print the grid and copy onto acetate or transparency paper for copy machines.
 This grid can be taped to the image and reused for future grid lessons.
+On the students’ 12” x 18” drawing paper, they measure every 3” to make a grid.
+The finished grid will have 4 squares across the short side and 6 squares across the long side, for a total of 24 squares.

 Transferring the image

 If you are apprehensive about teaching grid drawing, I have a very easy no-prep lesson for you!
-The Animal Grid Portrait Drawing Lesson includes printable images scaled for 12″x18″ drawing paper, smaller color reference photos and a grid ready to print and copy on transparency film.
-All images seen in this post are from this lesson.ย My Animal Grid Drawing Lesson is available here.
+My Animal Portrait Grid Drawing Lesson includes 40 printable 8.5″ X 11″ images with the grid already on them that are ready to be scaled to 12″ x 18″ drawing paper.
+All you have to do is print the pre-gridded reference images and have the drawing paper ready to go!
+All images seen in this post are from this lesson.
+My Animal Grid Drawing Lesson is available here.

 Thank you for reading! – Trista